biocorecrg/RNAseq_course_2019/docs/module1.md

 They are interconnected and mirror the data among them and contain links to other databases that store the gene expression  such as [**GEO**](https://www.ncbi.nlm.nih.gov/geo/) and [**Array-express**](https://www.ebi.ac.uk/arrayexpress/).

+To download raw data from **SRA** it is mandatory to use **fastq-dump program** from [**SRA toolkit**](https://trace.ncbi.nlm.nih.gov/Traces/sra/sra.cgi?view=toolkit_doc).
+You just need a SRA identifier and to specify whether your data are single or paired ends, otherwise paired ends will be downloaded a single interleaved file.

 ```{bash}
 fastq-dump --gzip --split-files SRR-IDENTIFIER
 ```

-since this is a very slow step we downsampled the initial reads to the one mapping only the chromosome 10 of the human genome.
+since this is a very slow step we downsampled the initial reads to the ones only mapping to the chromosome 10 of the human genome.
 You already have the files at this link:

 ```{bash}
 wget https://public-docs.crg.es/biocore/projects/training/RNAseq_2019/resources.tar